Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 # Common Issues

-If you are using Linux, either bare metal or in a docker coontainer, you may need to adjust some settings.
+If you are using Linux, either bare metal or in a docker container, you may need to adjust some settings.
 To avoid ASLR interfering with the TSAN checking, the following config change on the docker host system may be required: